nxt3d/ensips/ensips/ensip-TBD-13.md

 This ENSIP introduces a new multicodec type, `data-url`, for ENS records.
 This codec allows ENS names to resolve to content embedded directly in a Data URL format.
 A corresponding multicodec proposal has been submitted to the multiformats/multicodec repository.

-Data URLs are particularly useful for storing multimodal data for AI applications.
-Because Data URLs are self-descriptive, it's possible for example for LLMs to interpret the data without first needing to know the data type.
-ENSIP-TBD-9 defines how an unlimited number of arbitrary `bytes` type records can be stored with a single ENS name.
-ENSIP-TBD-11 specifies a `root-context` text record that can be used as the entry point for AI applications using ENS.
-Using the `root-context` as the starting point, it is possible to define an unlimited number of Data URL resources that can be used in the context of prompts, tools, or resources — for example, for use with chatbot interfaces, agents, and MCP servers.
+Data URLs provide a standardized way to embed small files and data directly within ENS records, eliminating the need for external hosting.
+This approach is particularly valuable for storing multimodal data, configuration files, schemas, and other content that benefits from being directly accessible through ENS resolution.

+Because Data URLs are self-descriptive with embedded MIME types, they enable applications to interpret and handle the data appropriately without requiring prior knowledge of the content type.
+This makes them especially useful for AI applications, where they can store prompts, model configurations, training data, or other resources that can be dynamically accessed and processed.

 # Specification